Manufacturing Industry location and Urban Planning in Mexico. An intraurban spatial analysis.

 Abstract

-Mexican cities have grown and developed, driven by the implementation of industrial policies directed toward serving both domestic and international markets.
-At the national and regional scale, industrial location theories have supported several studies aiming to explain the spatial distribution of such activities based on agglomeration effects, access to markets, and infrastructure.
+Since the 20th Century, Mexican cities have developed following distinct economic models promoting industrialization.
+At the national and regional scale, Industrial Location Theories have backed studies aiming to explain the spatial distribution of such activities based on economies of scale, agglomeration, and access to markets and infrastructure.
 However, at the intraurban level, only some studies have explored the spatial logic behind the distribution of such activities.

-This ongoing research aims to expand upon these findings and serve as a basis for further analysis seeking to engage with a more localized experience of the effects associated with the location of manufacturing industries in Mexico.
+This ongoing research aims to provide initial findings, serve as a basis for further analysis of industrialization's historical development, and expand our understanding of the local effects associated with the location of manufacturing activities.

 Category